OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The level of effectiveness needs to be tested by experimenting, which will not give conclusive results, as an attacker my find more clever ways to poison the data than the methods used during testing.
 It is a best practice to keep the original training data, in order to expertiment with the amount or distortion.
 - This control has no effect against attackers that have direct access to the training data after it has been distorted.
 For example, if the distorted training data is stored in a file or database to which the attacker has access, then the poisoned samples can still be injected.
 In other words: if there is zero trust in protection of the engineering environment, then train data distortion is only effective against data poisoning that took place outside the engineering environment (collected during runtime or obtained through the supply chain).
 This problem can be reduced by creating a trusted environment in which the model is trained, separated from the rest of the engineering environment.
 By doing so, controls such as train data distortion can be applied in that trusted environment and thus protect against data poisoning that may have taken place in the rest of the engineering environment.

-See also [EVASIONROBUSTMODEL](/goto/evasionrobustmodel/) on adding noise against evasion attacks and [OBFUSCATETRAININGDATA](/goto/obfuscatetrainingdata/) to minimize sensitive data through randomisation.
+See also [EVASIONROBUSTMODEL](/goto/evasionrobustmodel/) on adding noise against evasion attacks and [OBFUSCATETRAININGDATA](/goto/obfuscatetrainingdata/) to minimize data for confidentiality purposes (e.g. differential privacy).

 Examples: